 There Moses is reflecting back, for the benefit of the people, to what had happened within 3 to 5 months after they came out of Egypt.
 They were still at Horeb, after the giving of the law.
 So that sets the time element that begins this sequence of events.

 Deuteronomy 1:9-10 "And I [Moses] spoke to you at that time, saying: 'I alone am not able to bear you.
 The LORD your God has multiplied you, and here you are today as the stars of heaven in multitude.'

 Do you know where this took place?
 This took place in Exodus 18.

 First we are going to look at verse 18.
 Again, this is something that is so easily passed over.
 "And I commanded you at that time."
-It's the word you.
+It is the word you.
 Now look at verse 22:

-Deuteronomy 1:22 And you came near unto me every one of you, and said, "We will send men before us. . . ."
+Deuteronomy 1:22 And every one of you came near to me and said, 'Let us send men before us. . . ."

 Again, the use of the word you.

 Deuteronomy 1:26 "Nevertheless you would not go up. . ."